rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 - ZSH - My preferred shell!
 Zsh was created by Paul Falstad in 1990 while he was a student at Princeton University.
 - FISH - Friendly Interactive Shell is a smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
 - KORN - The KornShell (ksh) is a Unix shell and language based on the Bourne shell (sh) developed in the early 1980s.
+- Warp - This is a new, AI based terminal.
+I have it installed but haven't used it a much.
+[Warp Website](https://warp.dev)

 A google search for `Linux shells` will return many articles on shells.